-In 2018, there were a total of 1,319 general surgery positions offered in the NRMP match and a total of 1,955 applicants for those positions.
-Of those 1,955 applicants, 1,157 were US senior medical students, of which 16% of allopathic US senior general surgery applicants did not match, making general surgery one of the most competitive specialties to match into.
+In 2018, there were a total of 1,432 general surgery positions offered in the NRMP match and a total of 2,563 applicants for those positions.
+Of those 2,563 applicants, 1,388 were US senior medical students.
+73.5% of the positions were filled by US applicants, making general surgery one of the most competitive specialties to match into.
 If you’ve always been interested in surgery, and want to enter a field with many specializations and challenges, you’ll want to spend some time looking up the best medical schools for surgery.
 While you won’t learn how to be a surgeon in medical school, you’ll be exposed to surgery in your clinical rotations.
 According to U.S. News & World Report, here are some of the best medical schools that will prepare you for a residency match in surgery.

 [RELATED: Browse MCAT Class and Test Options by State ]

 Medical students at the Mayo Clinic Alix School of Medicine don’t receive traditional grades; for their first two years they’re graded on a pass/fail system, and in their clerkship year they’re graded on a system of honors, high pass, pass, pass with remediation, or fail.
 Each student completes a mandatory six-week surgery clerkship, and they can choose to supplement this in their fourth year with one or more of 8 offered surgery electives.
 17% of students matched for surgery specialties on Match Day 2019.
-Alix has a low acceptance rate of 2.1%, and the median undergraduate GPA and MCAT score of matriculated students was 3.91 and 520, respectively.
+Alix has a small class size of 102, and the median undergraduate GPA and MCAT score of matriculated students was 3.92 and 520, respectively.

 The third-year medical student surgery clerkship at the University of Michigan – Ann Arbor gives students the surgical knowledge and clinical skills they’ll need as physicians, regardless of their ultimate choice in specialties.
 Medical students rotate on many services, including endocrine surgery, plastic surgery, trauma and burn surgery, surgical oncology, and more.
-With median GPA and MCAT score of 3.88 and 518, Michigan had 18 of its students match into general surgery or surgery-preliminary residency programs.
+With median GPA of 3.78 and an MCAT score in the 90.77th percentile, Michigan had 6 of its students match into general surgery residency programs.
 Additionally, the Department of Surgery offers clinical electives and programs that prepare fourth-year medical students as they apply for residency.
 These opportunities build surgical expertise and leadership skills.

-The Perelman School of Medicine at the University of Pennsylvania saw 11 students match into residency programs in general surgery.
-To get into the Perelman School of Medicine at the University of Pennsylvania, you’ll need a high GPA and a 95th percentile or higher MCAT score—the medians at Perelman are 3.88 and 520 respectively.
+The Perelman School of Medicine at the University of Pennsylvania saw 14 students match into residency programs in general and preliminary surgery.
+To get into the Perelman School of Medicine at the University of Pennsylvania, you’ll need a high GPA and a 95th percentile or higher MCAT score—the medians at Perelman are 3.89 and 521 respectively.
 Students gain clinical experience in surgery through the General Surgery, Anesthesia, Ophthalmology, Orthopaedic, and Otorhinolaryngology Junior Clerkships.
 During this 12-week course, students will receive 8-weeks of Surgery exposure, including four weeks of General Surgery and four weeks of Surgical Specialty (two weeks each), as well as one week of Orthopaedic Surgery.